 Myth 5: You Can’t Be Mobile While Breastfeeding in a Carrier

-The mobility benefits are significant—you can walk, shop, or even do household chores without having to sit down.
-This hands-free experience empowers you to maintain your daily activities while nurturing your baby.
+The mobility benefits are real.
+You can walk, shop, or handle household tasks without needing to sit down.
+This hands-free experience lets you keep up with your daily life while still nurturing your baby.
+Different carrier types offer varying levels of support and comfort, so you can choose one that fits your lifestyle.

 Myth 6: Breastfeeding in a Carrier Is Only for Experienced Moms